agrana/free_personal_stack/00_Manifesto.md

 A complete, production-ready stack that you can:

-- Fork in 5 minutes
+- Create from template in 1 minute
 - Deploy in 30 minutes
 - Run forever for free
 - Scale to thousands of users